-A. Number of Messages From Email Senders
+4.3 Number of Messages From Email Senders

-Figure 5 shows the CDF of the number of messages from the observed mail servers.
+Figure 11 shows the CDF of the number of messages from the observed mail servers.
+For the mixed servers, we show both the number of all messages with label Mixed (all emails) and the number of spam messages with label Mixed (spam).
 Note first that about 50% of spam only mail servers send only a single message, and about 93% send no more than 10 messages over the two-month period.
 Second, about 28% of mixed mail servers send only a single spam message, and about 75% send no more than 10 spam messages.
 Combined, about 92% of all spam mail servers send no more than 10 spam messages and are responsible for about 26% of all spam messages we observe.
-It can be challenging, if not impossible, for IP-address-based anti-spam schemes such as RBL [8] to combat such spam mail servers, given the small amount of spam sent by the majority of these mail servers.
+It can be challenging, if not impossible, for reactive IP-address-based